 How much does a cat trainer make?

 It really depends on where you live and train.
 There are currently no official statistics through sites like the Bureau of Labor Statistics (BLS) that cover cat training.
-In truth, the BLS doesn’t address dog trainers accurately as they lump them together with other animal related professions into a category, they call Animal Care and Service Workers.
+In truth, the BLS doesn’t address cat or dog trainers accurately as they lump them together with other animal related professions into a category, they call Animal Care and Service Workers.
 The challenge with this is that many of the other professions in the Animal Care and Service Worker category, for example kennel workers, earn less than dog trainer and thus push the average dollar amounts earned for the entire category lower.

 Cat trainers can generally earn about the same as dog trainers teaching private lessons.
 Most cat training is about behavior modification, meaning ways in which the cat trainer can help clients address feline behavior challenges.
 In some parts of the country like Los Angeles, New York and San Francisco, cat trainers can charge $50-$100 per session.
 In other parts of the country session prices are lower and more in the $22-$65 range.